miguelcard/randy-y-lisa/README.md

 # Miguel es gay Randy es super gay y va a ir conmigo a Amsterdam
 # Miguel quiere este cambio pero Lisa no lo quiere

+# Randy did something else here , this is a new feature